facile-it/facile-it.github.io/content/blog/eng/v-protetto.md

 ## What is it all about?

 At Facile.it, we strongly believe in sharing knowledge and experiences.
 Thus, we dedicate one Friday a month to expanding our knowledge and learning among colleagues in the IT department.
-During so-called Venerdì Protetto, i. e.
+During the so-called Venerdì Protetto, i. e.
 Protected Friday, we welcome speakers and participate in talks on IT-related topics.
 Speakers are colleagues or external guests.